-We all have different ways in which IBD affects us.
+We all have different ways in which Crohn's disease or ulcerative colitis affect us.
 Some of us are currently living with mild and well-controlled disease while others are living with severe disease that is not in remission currently.
 Because of this our experiences in a large theme park like Disney World would naturally be different.

-I recently wrote about my experience at Universal Studios Orlando as a patient and the accommodations you can get there and I am following up today by talking about my experiences in Disney World.
+I recently wrote about my experience at Universal Studios Orlando as a patient and the accommodations you can get there, and I am following up today by talking about my experiences in Disney World.

 Just like Universal, patients with IBD can get a disability pass at Disney World.
-The process is a little more intense in that they take your picture and ask you more questions but otherwise it's pretty similar.
+The process is a little more intense in that they take your picture and ask you more questions, but otherwise it's pretty similar.
 You will get your pass at Guest Services once you enter the park.

-Unfortunately I did not find the pass to help much and neither did my friends who were with me who also have Crohn's disease.
-You go up to the person at the front of the line for the ride you want to get on and they write down a time for you to come back (usually an hour or more later) and then when you come back they let you into the Fast Pass line but we found that there were so many people in that line that we waited a long time in it.
+Unfortunately, I did not find the pass to help much and neither did my friends who were with me, who also have Crohn's disease.
+You go up to the person at the front of the line for the ride you want to get on and they write down a time for you to come back (usually an hour or more later) and then when you come back they let you into the Fast Pass line, but we found that there were so many people in that line that we waited a long time in it.
 This meant double the waiting!

 Disney is HUGE!
 This is something to keep in mind if you are wanting to visit and your health is not doing well.
 We went to Magic Kingdom first and before we even entered there were so many people that we were packed in like sardines waiting to board a boat to take us to the entrance.
 Then we rode the boat with tons of people, waited in a long line to get past ticketing, and then waited at Guest Services to get our disability passes.
 I was tired and over it before we had even done anything!

 I needed a wheelchair because I was having a very hard day.
 My arthritis was bothering me so much that I was having a very hard time walking.
 I recently had some abnormal x-rays come back in my hip bones and spine and have to get an MRI in a few days to see what is wrong, but I've been dealing with severe pain for months now.
-Not only that but I was having severe abdominal pain caused by my other disease, Chronic Intestinal Pseudo-obstruction.
-Because of all of this I required a wheelchair to make it through the day.
+Not only that but I was having severe abdominal pain caused by my other disease, chronic intestinal pseudo-obstruction.
+Because of all of this, I required a wheelchair to make it through the day.

 Disney makes you pay for the wheelchair and it isn't cheap!
 What the heck.
 I did not like that at all.

 Like I said, Disney World is a big place.
 I would not recommend doing more than one park a day because they are big parks and they are spread over a lot of land.
-We were so disappointed at Magic Kingdom that we decided to leave and go to Hollywood Studios which was about a 20 minute bus ride away and that's after you leave the park and walk to the bus.
+We were so disappointed at Magic Kingdom that we decided to leave and go to Hollywood Studios, which was about a 20-minute bus ride away and that's after you leave the park and walk to the bus.